munificent/craftinginterpreters/book/the-lox-language.md

 ```

 Is this what you'd expect?
 Is it what your *users* expect?
 How does this affect
 how you design the syntax for your "statements"?
-Note that here Ruby has an
+Note that Ruby has an explicit
-explicit `end` to tell when the `if` expression is complete.
-Without it, the `+
+`end` to tell when the `if` expression is complete.
+Without it, the `+ 4` would
-4` would likely be parsed as part of the `else` clause.
+likely be parsed as part of the `else` clause.

 Turning every statement into an expression forces you to answer a few hairy
 questions like that.
-In return, you can eliminate some redundancy.
-C has both
+In return, you eliminate some redundancy.
+C has both blocks
-blocks for sequencing statements, and the comma operator for sequencing
+for sequencing statements, and the comma operator for sequencing expressions.
+It
-expression.
-It has both the `if` statement and the `?:` conditional operator to
+has both the `if` statement and the `?:` conditional operator to accomplish the
-accomplish the same thing in either an expression or statement context.
-If
+same thing in either an expression or statement context.
+If everything was an
-everything was an expression in C, it would unify each of those.
+expression in C, you could unify each of those.

 Languages that do away with statements usually also feature **implicit returns**
 -- a function automatically returns whatever value its body evaluates to without